ZA

 - No OTP/PIN/password sharing — ever.

-- No signature without a clear explanation + you keep a copy immediately.
+- No signature without a clear explanation and an immediate copy.

 - Use written communication for key decisions and keep a document trail.